Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

 OPTIONS
+  -c, --config=config                    Path to your Apollo config file

+  -g, --graph=graph                      The ID for the graph in Apollo to operate client commands with.
+Overrides
+                                         config file if set.

+  -v, --variant=variant                  The variant of the graph in Apollo to associate this client to

-  -c, --config=config                    Path to your Apollo config file -t, --tag=tag                          The published service tag for this client --clientName=clientName                Name of the client that the queries will be attached to
+  --clientName=clientName                Name of the client that the queries will be attached to

   --clientReferenceId=clientReferenceId  Reference id for the client which will match ids from client traces, will use